How to Find the Perfect Piano Teacher: 8 Expert Tips

 6. Consider a Trial Lesson

-Whilst some teachers offer a first lesson for free, not all teachers will.
+While some teachers offer a first lesson for free, not all teachers will.
 Consider paying for your trial lessons.
-Remember, you are trying to find your perfect piano teacher, and their time is valuable, as is yours
+Remember, you are trying to find your perfect piano teacher, and their time is valuable, as is yours.

 7. Evaluate Their Professional Background